-The grand fir is true to its name by standing up to 40 metres tall, a grand tree indeed.
+The grand fir is true to its name, standing up to 40 metres tall, a grand tree indeed.
 The bark is ash grey and has sappy blisters that ooze out strong smelling thick liquid.
 The needles are flat and have a blunt tip which, when crushed, smell like grapefruit.

 RANGE & HABITAT

 This tree can grow in the shade, but likes the lower elevation habitat of the Cascade mountains.
-It doesn’t really like the cold and therefore cannot be found north of the southern interior valleys.
+It cannot be found north of the southern interior valleys.